PhD, Cold Spring Harbor Laboratory

 At a Glance

-- Genomics and epigenomics of neurodevelopmental disorders, including pediatric brain cancers
+- Genomics of brain disorders and brain cancers

-- Keywords: Precision oncology; Machine learning; Gene regulation; Genomics; Epigenomics; Systems biology; Networks; Neurodevelopmental disorders
+- Keywords: Epigenomics; Neurodevelopmental disorders; Precision oncology; Gene regulation; Genomics; Epigenomics; Systems biology; Networks

-Dr. Pai’s lab aims to improve data-driven clinical decision-making, through a better understanding of how the genome impacts phenotype at various levels of system organization.
-Dr. Pai received her B.Math. in Hon.
-Computer Science (Bioinformatics) from the University of Waterloo.
-She received her PhD in Biological Sciences from Cold Spring Harbor Laboratory in NY, USA, using experimental and analytic approaches to identify the brain-basis of short-term memory in the rat model.
+Dr. Pai has an interdisciplinary background in neuroscience, disease genomics, computational biology, and systems biology.
+She received her B.Math. in Hon.
+Computer Science (Bioinformatics) from the University of Waterloo and her PhD in Biological Sciences from Cold Spring Harbor Laboratory (NY, USA), using experimental and analytic approaches to identify the brain-basis of short-term memory in rodents.
 Dr. Pai’s first postdoctoral fellowship was in epigenetics of human brain and mental illness at the Centre for Addiction and Mental Health in Toronto.
 Her second postdoctoral fellowship was at the Donnelly Centre for Cellular and Biomolecular Research in Toronto, developing machine learning methods for precision medicine.
-Dr. Pai is a recipient of the 2014 NARSAD Young Investigator Award, 2014 CIHR Fellowship Award, and the 2019 Donnelly Centre Research Excellence Award for Postdoctoral Fellows and Research Associates, and is a member of the Temerty Centre for AI Research and Education in Medicine (TCAIREM).
+Dr. Pai is a recipient of the 2014 NARSAD Young Investigator Award, 2014 CIHR Fellowship Award, and the 2019 Donnelly Centre Research Excellence Award for Postdoctoral Fellows and Research Associates.

 Genomics and epigenomics of neurodevelopmental disorders

-Dr. Pai’s lab also studies the role of developmental epigenetics in altering the risk of childhood- and adult-onset disease.
-This includes the study of neurodevelopmental disorders such as schizophrenia and cancers of neurodevelopmental origin, such as pediatric brain malignancies.
-Dr. Pai co-led the first epigenome-wide association study in neurons isolated from post-mortem brain samples in major psychosis.
+Dr. Pai co-led the first epigenome-wide association study in neurons isolated from post-mortem prefrontal cortex of individuals with schizophrenia and bipolar disorder.
 This study led to the identification of a novel biomarker that unifies two distinctive features of psychosis: dopaminergic increase and reduced synaptic structure.
-The study of genomics of pediatric brain malignancies is a new and fast-evolving research area in the lab, so Contact Dr. Pai for further details.
+The study of genomics of pediatric brain malignancies is a new and fast-evolving research area in the lab.

 For more information please see the Pai Lab website.